mozilla/legal-docs/firefox_privacy_notice/en-US.md

 Tiles are a feature of Firefox displayed on new tab pages.
 In order to provide the tiles feature, Firefox sends to Mozilla data relating to the tiles such as number of clicks, impressions, your IP address, URLs, locale information and tile specific data (e.g., position and size of grid).

+###Default Search
+To help choose the best default search engine for your location, Firefox sends Mozilla a request once to look up your location at a country level using your IP address.
+We then send that country level information back to Firefox, where it's stored locally.
+Firefox will then choose which search engine to use as its default based on the locally stored country information.

 ---------------------------------------

 When you ask it to, Firefox also connects to Mozilla to provide the following features: